brejdol/networkundertaker/_posts/2022-09-05-my-workflow-after-switching-to-qubes.md

 **My Setup**

-I ended upp with one Qube for work, one personal, one for blogging, one disposable for "dangerous" stuff, and a Windows10 vm.
+I ended upp with one Qube for work (with a Nextcloud client, connecting to our company fileshare), one personal, one for blogging, one disposable for "dangerous" stuff, and a Windows10 vm.
 Windows btw works fine.
 If you install the qube-tools for Windows, you get copy-paste, sound and other integrations.
 My earlier VmWare Workstation on Ubuntu was crippled by the kcompactd0 bug, where you will get CPU going full on all cores trying to compact the swap file.
 Windows on Xen/Qubes is a pretty damn pleasant experience in comparison - It is swift and isn't hogging too much of your system resources.
 If you use more then one screen, you can create a setup profile so that you always get the same look.
 You can also use workspaces to move windows to.
+What I now have is a setup where it is impossible for me to mix the work-side with the private side of things.

 **Backup**